patilsrushti2011/news-cms-project/README.md

 ## ✨ Features

-- Categorized news display: Sports, Education, Entertainment, and more
+- **Categorized News Display**: News articles are organized under categories such as **Sports**, **Education**, **Entertainment**, and more for clear and structured viewing.
-- Editorial and Latest News sections to highlight trending and recent content
+- **Editorial and Latest News Sections**: Highlights trending and recently published content to keep users informed and engaged.
-- Search functionality to help users easily find articles
+- **Search Functionality**: Allows users to easily find articles using keywords from the title, description, or author name.
-- Pagination implemented for smoother navigation through multiple news articles
+- **Pagination Support**: Enables smooth navigation through multiple pages of news articles.
-- Responsive design using Bootstrap for seamless viewing across devices
+- **Responsive Design**: Developed using **Bootstrap** for a consistent and seamless user experience across all screen sizes and devices.

----

 ## 🔐 Admin Panel